 Facility Usage Requests

 CSCE is subject to some usage limitations in regard to our landlord/tenant relationship.
-As such, we need to be cognizant of limits set by OUSD.
+As such, we need to be cognizant of limits set by our landlord, the Oakland Unified School District (OUSD).
 Anything outside of normal classroom usage must be cleared through Administrative staff.
-Examples include, but are not limited to: any additional cooking needs not already approved, or requesting to keep an animal at the school.
+Examples include, but are not limited to: overnight guests, any additional cooking needs not already approved, or requesting to keep an animal at the school.

 Keys / Security

-Full-time administration, faculty & staff members will be assigned keys and garage door opener as deemed appropriate at the beginning of each school year.
-Additional staff members will be assigned keys and/or garage door opener upon Principal and Office Manager approval.
+Full-time administration, faculty & staff members will be assigned keys and a garage door opener as deemed appropriate at the beginning of each school year.
+Additional staff members will be assigned keys and/or garage door opener upon Business Office approval.
 At the end of each school year, or upon separation (whichever comes first) the employee will return their assigned key(s) and garage door opener.
-It is the sole responsibility of any employee at the site after school hours to ensure that all facilities which they visit or use be locked upon leaving.
+It is the sole responsibility of any employee at the site after school hours to ensure that all rooms and facilities which they visit or use be locked upon leaving.
 This includes, but is not limited to, classrooms, the multipurpose room, gates, restrooms, and the kitchen area.

 Health and Safety Policy

 CSCE is committed to providing and maintaining a healthy and safe work environment for all employees.
 Community School has in place a written Injury and Illness Prevention Program as required by law.
 It is located in the main office for review.
 You are required to know and comply with the Community School’s General Safety Rules and to follow safe and healthy work practices at all times.
-You are required to report immediately to the Principal, Office Manager, or CBO any potential health or safety hazards, and all injuries or accidents.
+You are required to report immediately to the Principal, Office Manager, and Deputy Director any potential health or safety hazards, and all injuries or accidents.

 In compliance with Proposition 65, the Community School will inform employees of any known exposure to a chemical known to cause cancer or reproductive toxicity.